domdomegg/airtable-ts-codegen/README.md

 3. Install dependencies with `npm install`
 4. Run `npm run test` to run tests
 5. Build with `npm run build`
+6. Run the local version with `npm start`

 ## Releases